Evols101/Simple_Shell/README.md

-This is a README.md file To be updated later on
+This is a simple_shell projec where we attempt to explore the concept of making shell